mlazz/adventofcode/README.md

-# adventofcode
+# Advent of code 2017
-Advent of code solutions
+Advent of code 2017 solutions